 The trail system was used for teaching skiers of all ages and abilities.
 Special rates were again offered to all college students.
 The Ski S’Kool program was the most successful ever with 1727 children.
 The children ski at no charge and the program costs are absorbed by Overlander.
 The club also cooperated with the City of Kamloops to hold adult ski sessions which were advertised in the City Recreation brochure.
 Overlander hosted the cross-country skiing portion of the BC Winter Special Olympics with 27 participants, and an Okanagan Teck Cup with 125 skiers.

 The Lights display was expanded and advertised.
 A free snowshoe day sponsored by Pacific Sport and was very successful.
 Another successful Snowshoe event was held by the Dirty Feet company.

+We were awarded gold in the Best in Kamloops competition.
+Locals participate in an online vote for their favourite sports and recreation facility and we were kindly awarded #1!

 Overlander Ski Club has served 392,045 skiers since 1991 and 17,543 snowshoers since 2007.
 We plan to continue serving the people of the Kamloops area and the province in the 2023-2024 year.